The Must-have Keto Instant Pot Cookbooks (for 2022)

-Before I buy any recipe book I look inside.
+Before I buy any recipe book, I look inside.

 Then I look at the recipes.

-- Do the ingredients make sense and are they listed in some logical sequence?
+- Do the ingredients make sense, and are they listed in some logical sequence?

 - Do the steps to prepare the dish make sense?

-Do I like the idea of the recipes that is visible in the preview?
+Do I like the idea of the recipes that are visible in the preview?
 I like simple cooking, so I like easy recipes, but I still want to see a personality or something special coming through in the dishes.

 Do the recipes include net carbs and other nutritional information?